JosephIsaacTurner/prism/layout.md

 ---

-This layout ensures modularity, clarity, and maintainability for the `pstn` project.
+This layout ensures modularity, clarity, and maintainability for the `prism` project.